by Tracy Johnson

 His philosophy was that winning would happen as a result of focusing on excellence.

 This is another reason to have locked-in features in place.
-Great features like the Phone Jibba, Ask Alexa, Thousand Dollar Minute and Second Date Update provide a structure for the show.
+Great features like the Phone Jibba, Tough Love, Thousand Dollar Minute and Second Date Update provide a structure for the show.
 This gives continuity and consistency that can cushion even the worst of days.

 When a bad day happens, avoid being overly critical.
 Obsessing about it can turn one bad show or one bad segment into several.
 It has a snowball effect.